Free next day delivery on stocked items over £30

 8.2.
 Our services are provided on a ‘pay first, dispute later’ basis.
 You agree that you will pay our invoices as they fall due without set off or withholding, even if you dispute such invoice.
 If you do withhold any sums, you will be in (unless in compliance with a legal requirement) breach of this Condition 8.2 and you agree that we may recover such sums from you and you will reimburse us in full on an indemnity basis, our costs in taking such recovery action.

-You agree and accept that given the charges in respect of any Consignment sent through the UKM Network, that the limits of liability set out in this condition 9 are reasonable and proportionate and the charges would be higher but for these agreed limits.
+You agree and accept that given the charges in respect of any Consignment sent through the UKM Network, that the limits of liability set out in this condition 9 are reasonable and proportionate, apply to all legal liabilities (e.g. contract, tort, statutory duty, etc) irrespective of how they arise, and that the charges would be higher but for these agreed limits.

 9.1.
 We will not liable to you in respect of any loss, damage, delay, or unsuccessful delivery which arises as a direct or indirect result of any: